picatz/falconz/README.md

 # Falconz
-> Falcon Malware Sandbox API Connector
+> Falcon Malware Sandbox APIv2 Connector

+Falcon Sandbox has a powerful and simple API that can be used to submit files/URLs for analysis, pull report data, but also perform advanced search queries.
+The API is open and free to the entire IT-security community.

 ## Installation